-GoDaddy has a built-in website creator that ships alongside its hosting services.
-The builder is simple and easy to use, with no third-party app market or add-ons to choose from.
+GoDaddy's built-in website creator ships alongside hosting services.
+It's simple and easy-to-use, with no third-party app market or add-ons.
 While that may be a disappointment for some, others will appreciate the lack of clutter.
 We found it boasts excellent support and powerful analytics, two must-haves for a growing site.

 While a little barebones compared to competitors, this streamlined approach means novices can focus on what's important.
-A decent drag-and-drop interface lets you configure your site to your liking, with pre-built templates to choose from if you want to get started quickly.
-There are extensive tutorials available for new users, as well as a live chat support system for technical problems.
+A decent drag-and-drop interface lets you configure your site to your liking, with pre-built templates to choose from.
+There are extensive tutorials available, and live chat support system for technical problems.

-While GoDaddy doesn’t offer an app market, this means all features are built in-house, ensuring complete compatibility and greater security.
-It’s also worth noting that the base plan doesn’t include marketing or analytics—those are paid add-ons that require a separate plan.
+Though GoDaddy doesn’t offer an app market, this means all features are built in-house, ensuring compatibility and greater security.
+It’s also worth noting the base plan doesn’t include marketing or analytics—those are paid add-ons that require a separate plan.
 It provides exceptional support via a 24/7 online chat portal and phone service, numerous online self-help resources, and an active community forum.

-The four premium plans range from $6.99 to $17.49 a month for the first year, and increase to $9.99 to $24.99 a month after.
-Prices are significantly higher for shorter subscriptions, but all paid plans include a free SSL certificate, the option to connect a custom domain name, a free business email (for the first year), and analytics and editing tools.
-The more advanced plans add marketing, ecommerce, and business features.
+Four plans range from $6.99 to $17.49 a month for the first year, and increase to $9.99 to $24.99 a month after.
+Prices are significantly higher for shorter subscriptions, but all plans include a free SSL certificate, the option to connect a custom domain name, a free business email (for the first year), and analytics and editing tools.
+Advanced plans add marketing, ecommerce, and business features.